DataDog/documentation/content/en/monitors/monitor_types/process.md

 {{< img src="monitors/monitor_types/process/select_processes.png" alt="Select processes" responsive="true" style="width:90%;">}}

-After defining your search, a graph is displayed above the search inputs with the total number of processes found.
+After defining your search, a graph is displayed above the search inputs with an approximation of the total number of processes found.
+For more granular data, visit your [Live Process Page][5].

 #### Alert grouping